 Exhibit B: And then there's this shirt.
 Oh my god, I love it so much, deeply and unironically.

 Plaid will make you look like a lesbian.
 There are many FTMs who want to argue with me on that.
-They will tell you nuh-uh, plaid isn't just for lesbians, it's a great thing to wear when you're trying to pass! but they are sadly mistaken and -- for fucking serious -- not passing as well as they think they are.
+They will tell you nuh-uh, plaid isn't just for lesbians, it's a great thing to wear when you're trying to pass! but they are sadly mistaken.
 The people who wear plaid are lesbians and lumberjacks, so here's a rule of thumb: unless you have hair sprouting from your face, you cannot wear plaid and look like a man.
 The end.